A Guide to Using Our Ferries - Queries Answered

 Yes, providing these are for personal use and not business use.
 However, all items, such as gas bottles must be declared to the Loading Officer.

-For guidance on Dangerous Goods, please see our Terms and Conditions of Carriage (PDF).
+Further guidance on Dangerous Goods can be found in our Terms and Conditions of carriage..

 Terms and Conditions of Carriage